ErniW/Arduino-IMU-and-AHRS-tests/README.md

 ### Calibration:
 1. Magnetometer: MotionCal.
 Upload the calibration code and open the app.
 2. Accelerometer and Gyroscope: calibrated via included code.
+AHRS example already has the gyro calibration included.

 ### Orientation:
 There are libraries for these sensors from Pololu, Sparkfun and Adafruit.
 We will stick to Adafruit as we are using Adafruit AHRS library.